-New York State Public Health Laws 2165 and 2167 requires students attending colleges and universities in New York to demonstrate immunity to measles, mumps and rubella and to be educated about the risk of meningococcal disease.
-These laws apply to all students registered for six or more credits who were born on or after Jan.
-1, 1957.
+New York State Public Health Laws 2165 and 2167 require students attending colleges and universities in New York taking six or more credit hours and born on or after Jan.
+1, 1957, to demonstrate immunity to measles, mumps and rubella and to be educated about the risk of meningococcal disease.

-(1) Measles, Mumps and Rubella: First Dose - administered after the age of 12 months.
+(1) Measles, Mumps and Rubella:

+First Dose - no sooner than four days prior to the first birthday.
 Second Dose - administered more than 30 days after the first dose and after the age of 15 months.
-As an alternative, the student can

-- present laboratory proof of immunity.
-The student must submit a dated, legible copy of the lab report to the health services director. - (2) Meningitis: A record of meningococcal meningitis immunization within the past 10 years, OR acknowledgment of meningococcal disease risks and a signed refusal of immunization by the student.
+As an alternative, the student may present laboratory proof of immunity.
+The student must submit a dated, legible copy of the lab report that is signed by a physician, nurse practitioner or physician assistant to the office of health services for review and approval.
+(2) Meningitis: A record of meningococcal meningitis immunization within the past 10 years, OR acknowledgment of meningococcal disease risks and a signed refusal of immunization by the student.
+Additional information is available at www.niagara.edu/attendancerequirements/